spoonertaylor/nba_projects/modeling/player_projection_model/chris/feature_selection/readme.md

 Feature Selection/EDA
 ---
 #### Motivation
-To better understand the relationship between individual features and the target variable (+1 Season RPM/BPM Blend), we utilized three main techniques.
+To better understand the relationship between individual features and the target variable (RPM/BPM Blend), we utilized three main techniques.
 First, to determine the strength of the relationship between each feature and the target we examined the correlation between the two.
 We also looked at the full correlation matrix to uncover potential collinearity.
 Second, we used permutation importance to gain a better understanding of how important a feature was in predicting the target variable.
 Lastly, we looked at partial dependence plots to uncover the shape and direction of the relationship.
 The following provides a brief overview of the work.
+For brevity, we've only included EDA on the box-score feature subset, which includes per-100 possession and advance metrics, for the '+1Season' model below although we followed this same approach for each model and feature subset.

 #### Correlation Table
 The following table contains the rank order of features based on the strength of their relationship with the target variable as represented by both the pearson and spearman correlation.
 Unsurprisingly, `BPM`, and `VORP` which is a function of `BPM`, has the strongest relationship with the +1 `BPM/RPM` blend.
 Other advanced metrics that aim to represent many of the box score statistics in one metric are also at the top of the list exemplifying their utility.

-Free throws (`PER100_FT` and `Per100_FTA`) appear near the top of the list as do various shooting metrics (`TS%` and `PER100_FG%`).
+Free throws (`PER100_FT` and `PER100_FTA`) appear near the top of the list as do various shooting metrics (`TS%` and `PER100_FG%`).
 Surprisingly, three-point shooting metrics fall near the bottom of the list (`3PA_RATE`, `PER100_3PA`, `PER100_3P%`, and `PER100_3P`).

 ![Correlation Table](plots/correlation_table.png)